 Make a pretty table centerpiece with a glass vase filled with gold coins or dreidels.
 Top with fresh flowers.

 Get nine small terracotta pots and fill them with sand.
 Eight pots should be the same height, but the ninth one (called the shamash, or helper, which lights the others), should stand out by being either taller or offset from the others.
 You can paint the pots or decorate them however you wish.
 Bury small candle holders under the sand so you can make the candles more stable when lit.

 Find your place with corks

 Start saving those wine corks now for crafts later.
-Corks can be painted Hanukkah colors like white, silver or blue, then lay them on the side and make a cut to tuck in a name card.
+Paint the corks in Hanukkah colors like white, silver, or blue, then lay them on the side and make a cut to tuck in a name card.

 Make your own dreidel

-This is a fun craft to do with the kids.
+This is a fun craft to do with kids.
 Here are the ingredients: